Auto Defects

 Columbus Auto Defect Lawyers

-Strong advocacy when defective car parts cause injuries or death in Central Ohio
+Strong advocacy when defective car parts cause injuries in Ohio

 There are nearly 290 million registered cars in the US as of 2021.
 Millions of cars are purchased every year in America.
 Nearly 11 million cars were registered in Ohio in 2019.
 The sale of electric vehicles is on the rise.
 All of these vehicles have two things in common.
 The first is that cars are made with numerous moving parts.
 If just one part is defective, a driver can lose control of the vehicle, causing serious injuries or fatalities.
 The second is that car and parts manufacturers are in the best position to determine if their cars and products are safe.